 negotiate, mediate and resolve conflicts;

 plan for collection, analysis and integration of data;

 A Master's degree in a clinical discipline, public health administration, health care administration or hospital administration and seven (7) years of professional experience in behavioral health care.

 A Master's degree in a clinical discipline, public health administration, health care administration or hospital administration and seven (7) years of professional experience in forensic behavioral health care.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Incumbents in this class must maintain the appropriate current license for clinical social work, marital and family therapist, professional counselor, registered nurse or clinical psychologist.
+Incumbents in this class must possess and maintain the appropriate current license for clinical social work, marital and family therapist, professional counselor, registered nurse or clinical psychologist.

 JOB CLASS DESIGNATION